 - If the amount paid includes retainage, the claimant must specify the portion of the amount claimed that constitutes the retainage

-Also, under the new law, this required notice must be signed under oath, notarized, and served anytime during the progress of the work, but no later than 90 days after the final furnishing of labor, services, or materials.
+Also, under the new law, you must sign this notice under oath and notarize it.
+Additionally, service of the notice should be anytime during the progress of the work, but no later than 90 days after the final furnishing of labor, services, or materials.
+A quick note: it’s often best to deliver the notice by certified mail.
 For equipment lessors, this is the last day that the equipment was on the job site and available for use.

-The new, statutory form of the Florida Notice of Nonpayment, which is required to make a bond claim, should be in substantially the same form as follows:
+The new, statutory form of the Florida Notice of Nonpayment, which you need in order to make a bond claim, should be in substantially the same form.

 NOTICE OF NONPAYMENT